lchski/lucascherkewski.com/_newsletters/2021-12-26-225-a-few-books-feed-well.md

 I spent much of yesterday morning reading excited commentary on the [launch of the James Webb Space Telescope](https://doi.org/10.1038/d41586-021-03655-4), which’ll be followed by [six months of careful deployment and calibration](https://www.scientificamerican.com/article/the-james-webb-space-telescope-has-launched-now-comes-the-hard-part1/).

 Both those links are good profiles, the latter more in-depth than the former—they describe aspects of the telescope’s features, including a sunshield to “cool the environment from 110 ºC on the Sun-facing side to –235 ºC on the shaded side”, to enable accurate imagery from its infrared cameras.
+Incredible!

 Learning about the telescope sent me on various Wikipedia rabbitholes, one of my favourite ways to relax—so, thanks (and congrats) to space scientists for contributing to a great Christmas morning!